 Certain interest costs incurred during the construction of vessels are capitalized as part of the vessels' carrying values and are amortized over such vessels' estimated useful lives.
-Capitalized interest totaled \$4.4 million, \$4.9 million and \$4.6 million in 2015, 2014 and 2013, respectively.
+Capitalized interest totaled \$7.0 million, \$4.4 million and \$4.9 million in 2016, 2015 and 2014, respectively.

 Intangible Assets.
-The Company's intangible assets, consisting of acquired customer relationships, were assigned an estimated useful life of ten years.
-During the years ended December 31, 2015, 2014 and 2013, the Company recognized amortization expense of \$0.9 million, \$1.7 million and \$2.0 million, respectively.
+During the year ended December 31, 2016, the Company wrote-off its intangible assets as part of recognized impairment charges associated with its liftboat fleet (see "Impairment of Long-Lived Assets" below).
+During the years ended December 31, 2016, 2015 and 2014, the Company recognized amortization expense of \$0.1 million, \$0.9 million and \$1.7 million, respectively.